On this page

 I. INTRODUCTION

 Wheaton College is dedicated to fostering a living and learning environment that promotes discussion and collaboration between and among its community members – an environment that empowers and enriches every student.
-The students of Wheaton College developed an Honor Code which has created an ethos of mutually shared respect and offers individual freedom to explore interests and learn in an open and collaborative environment.
-The Community Standards have been formulated to reaffirm those ideals and principles encompassed in the Wheaton College Honor Code.
+The students of Wheaton College developed the following Honor Code which has created an ethos of mutually shared respect and offers individual freedom to explore interests and learn in an open and collaborative environment:

 As members of the Wheaton community, we commit ourselves to act honestly, responsibly, and above all, with honor and integrity in all areas of campus life.
 We are accountable for all that we say and write.
 We are responsible for the academic integrity of our work.
 We pledge that we will not misrepresent our work nor give or receive unauthorized aid.
 We commit ourselves to behave in a manner which demonstrates concern for the personal dignity, rights and freedoms of all members of the community.
 We are respectful of college property and the property of others.
 We will not tolerate a lack of respect for these values.